experientials/build-template/README.md

 # Firmware Template

 Automates the build of multiple packages forming the `/Brain`.
+The software built is for [Ziloo](https://github.com/thepian/ziloo)

+To clone the repository remember submodules and use `git clone --recurse-submodules https://github.com/experientials/build-template`.

 ## Target Platforms